samdish7/University/COSC120/Projects/README.md

 # Projects COSC 120; Sam Disharoon

-All 4 projects for COSC120, written in 2022 :grinning:
+*README for all 4 projects, written in 2022* :grinning:

 ## Project 1; Dice Game